 Vacationing with teens absolutely needs to include a brilliant meal to remember the family holiday.
 Family travel with teenagers is a wonderful thing and bonding over a meal a the end of the day or even during it is a great way to connect with your teen travellers.
 Having a meal with family is one of the top things to do in Boise with teenagers.

 After a trip to Freak Alley, teens and their parents can grab a slice at Pie Hole.
-Known for their funky vibe and large slices to stay or go, Pie Hole is a great spot for a meal or just a quick pick me up a slice.
+Known for its funky vibe and large slices to stay or go, Pie Hole is a great spot for a meal or just a quick pick-me-up of a slice.

 Bittercreek Ale House